Gladear/haunted-router/README.md

 replaceTo('/url/to/second-tab');

 ```
-`state` can be of any type, and it is optional, along with `stateTitle`.
+`state` can be of any type and is optional.

-`stateTitle` is used in `history.pushState` and `history.replaceState`, but is ignored by most browsers at the time of writing.
-More informations [here](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState#Parameters).

 > ⚠️ If you want to use the `router-link` component, you will likely want to be using a polyfill for custom built-in elements, like the lightweight [@ungap/custom-elements-builtin](https://github.com/ungap/custom-elements-builtin).
 Custom built-in elements are currently unavailable on Edge and Safari.